austinhuang0131/austinhuang0131.github.io/0131-block-list.md

+---
+title: 0131-block-list
+comments: true
+---

 My own AdBlock list.
-Removes some tedious ads not covered by existing lists.
+Removes some tedious ads and frames not covered by existing lists.

 To subscribe to it, click [here](abp:subscribe?location=https://raw.githubusercontent.com/austinhuang0131/0131-block-list/master/list.txt&title=0131List).

+For support, you can [leave an issue](https://github.com/austinhuang0131/0131-block-list/issues) or comment below.

 ## Websites covered
 * [Higher Lower Game](http://www.higherlowergame.com/): Unblocks certain scripts to prevent malfunctions due to overblocking, while still blocking all the ads